 By Louis Medina

-Louis Medina is the manager of community impact for Kern Community Foundation.
+Louis Medina is the Director of Community Impact for Kern Community Foundation.